Pop culture in 2010s marked gains in diversity, inclusion

 In her speech at the 2018 Oscars, soon after the Harvey Weinstein scandal launched the #MeToo era, Frances McDormand urged women to demand an "inclusion rider" in contracts to help achieve gender parity.
 Almost two years later, evidence of progress for women in front of and behind the camera is slow but steady.
 The entry of streaming giants like Netflix has accelerated the pace of change, says Stacy L. Smith, director of the USC Annenberg Inclusion Initiative at the University of Southern California.

 An example: last year, 39 of the top 100 Hollywood films were led or co-led by a female character, Smith says; in 2007 the number was 20, so it has essentially doubled in a decade.
 And there is progress behind the camera, too.
-“We're really seeing changes, slow but real significant movement in some of these institutions.”
+“We're really seeing changes, slow but real significant movement in some of these institutions,” she says.

 “Every group should be able to see themselves onscreen," Smith says.